Film: What the #$*! Do We Know!?

 - Artistic License – History: The movie claims that the Native Americans couldn't see Christopher Columbus' ships until their shaman explained what they were, because the ships were so far outside the Natives' experience.
 By all historical accounts, they could see the ships perfectly fine.
 This is also a bit illogical considering that, unless they swam from the North American mainland to the Caribbean islands, they would know what a boat is even if the European ships were larger.

-- Documentary Of Lies / Manipulative Editing: As the above quote reveals, the interviews with real physicists were often chopped up and taken out of context, often to the extent of presenting the exact opposite of what the physicists meant.
+- Manipulative Editing: The interviews with real physicists were often chopped up and taken out of context, often to the extent of presenting the exact opposite of what the physicists meant.

 - Narrator: Ramtha, a mighty warrior-spirit from Atlantis (or Lemuria, not so sure) serves as our narrator.